carbon-language/carbon-lang/llvm/docs/ORCv2.rst

   dispatch materializers (if any)

 In this context a materializer is something that provides a working definition of a symbol upon request.
-Generally materializers wrap compilers, but they may also wrap a linker directly (if the program representation backing the definitions is an object file), or even just a class that writes bits directly into memory (if the definitions are stubs).
-Materialization is the blanket term for any actions (compiling, linking, splatting bits, registering with runtimes, etc.) that is requried to generate a symbol definition that is safe to call or access.
+Usually materializers are just wrappers for compilers, but they may also wrap a jit-linker directly (if the program representation backing the definitions is an object file), or may even be a class that writes bits directly into memory (for example, if the definitions are stubs).
+Materialization is the blanket term for any actions (compiling, linking, splatting bits, registering with runtimes, etc.) that are requried to generate a symbol definition that is safe to call or access.

 As each materializer completes its work it notifies the JITDylib, which in turn notifies any query objects that are waiting on the newly materialized